cbaldeck/StageFinder/README.md

 # StageFinder - A venue recommendation system for bands

-I created a website (stagefinder.site) to recommend venues to bands based on their musical style, fanbase and desired location.
-The project was created using python and R/shiny with data from listeners’ last.fm playlists as well as concert data scraped from songkick.
-I used people's last.fm playlists to determine similarity among musical groups.
-This information was combined with concert history data (who has played where) in a collaborative filtering model to create the recommendations.
-I also geolocated the venues in order to provide recommendations which are restricted to a given geographic area.
+StageFinder (http://stagefinder.site) is a web app that recommends venues for bands to perform in based on the band's musical style, fanbase, and desired location.
+The recommendation system was built using python from listener playlists from last.fm and concert data from songkick.
+The front-end was built using R/shiny with leaflet and displays a map with the top ten recommended venues within the map area.
+This project was completed as part of the Insight Data Science Program in June 2018.

+### Method

+50,000 user playlists were collected from http://last.fm using the last.fm API.
+These listener playlists were used to determine similarity among musical groups using cosine similarity.
+Additionally, information on all concerts occurring in the United States over the past year were scraped from http://songkick.com using python selenium, resulting in a dataframe of over 300,000 concert events.
+These two data sources were combined in a custom collaborative filtering model to recommend venues to bands.
+For each artist, the similarity to each other artist was used to assign values to all venue/artist interactions in the concert history dataframe.
+These values were summed for each venue across all artists to create a final venue recommendation score (a high value for this score indicates that many very similar artists have played at that venue).
+Finally, venue addresses were geolocated using the Google API to filter recommendations according to a given geographic area.

-## Here is a list of files and what they contain:
+### List of files and what they contain:

 * songkick_scraper.py: Thousands of concert events are scraped from the songkick webpage.

-* get_lastfm_data.py: Thousands of lastfm playlists are gathered and stored in a data frame using the Last.fm api.
+* get_lastfm_data.py: Thousands of last.fm playlists are gathered and stored in a data frame using the Last.fm API.

 * concert_data_prep.py: The concert history data are cleaned up and prepared.
 Geographic information on venues is extracted and addresses are geolocated.